- Other

 1972 Miami Dolphins,

-the US
+the US torturing

-torturing prisoners of war for the first
+prisoners of war for the first time,

 the resignation